knope-dev/knope/docs/src/content/docs/recipes/customizing-changelogs.md

 This was edited to be a top-level heading
 ```

-## Adding additional sections
+## Adding more sections

-You can use the `extra_changelog_sections` config option to add additional sections to a changelog.
+You can use the `extra_changelog_sections` config option to add extra sections to a changelog.
-This is per-package, so if you have multiple packages, you'll need to customize each changelog.
+This is per-package, so if you have more than one package, you'll need to customize each changelog.

 ```toml title="knope.toml"
 [package]